TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 On the next page you'll see a bunch of commands listed.
 We're really only interested in the SSH url at the top so double check the `SSH` has been selected and copy the url.

-We'll move back to the terminal to connect the project and Github by running one simple command:
+We'll move back to the terminal to connect the project and Github by running two simple commands:

 ~~~bash
 git remote add origin <SSH URL from Above>